What is a Biomass Boiler?

 Where are Biomass Boilers used?

-There are still issue regarding access for the pellets that are used as fuel, however, most companies are able to work around access issue by using a hose where necessary.
+There are still issues regarding access for the pellets that are used as fuel, however, most companies are able to work around access issue by using a hose where necessary.

 - Biomass is a “carbon friendly” fuel producing a fraction of the Carbon emissions of fossil fuels.